LaurenOrnelas325/Monopoly/README.md

 ## Project Overview

 I will be recreating monopoly and the goal is the add as many features from the original game as possible in a 3 week time frame.
+I plan to represent the game board in multiple divs to get the structure down and use conditionals for the functions.
+If time allows, I would also like to add some animations and more visual aspects at the end possibly using greensock.

 ## Functionality